DigitalTouchCode/.github/README.md

 ### Fisc
 A fiscalization and business transaction system designed to help businesses manage receipts and financial data.

-### EasyPages
-A lightweight web platform for building and managing simple business websites.

 ### TenantSpace
 A property management system that helps landlords and tenants manage rental agreements, payments, and maintenance requests efficiently.